JinJS-Lab/BarBIQ_Pipeline_V1_2_1/README.md

 #### Build the Docker Image

-Navigate to the project directory and build the Docker image:
+to navigate to the project directory and build the Docker image, run the following command:

 ```
 cd BarBIQ_Pipeline_V1_2_1